-We at Up on the Sun, like Clinton himself, feel your pain.
-Every year Presidents Day rolls around and you're struggling to plant that cherry tree and buy all the stovepipe hats you can, all so that you can have the best damn Presidents Day party possible.
+We at New Times, like Bill Clinton himself, feel your pain.
+Every four years, election day rolls around and you're struggling to plant that cherry tree and buy all the stovepipe hats you can, all so that you can have the best damn party possible.
 (C'mon, we can't be the only ones.)

 So to ease some of your worries, we hereby remove all stress with regards to your soundtrack, presenting the 15 best songs about U.S. presidents (and one bonus song about the day itself).
 We thought about trying to dig up four score and seven tunes, but, uh... had other work to do.